frontenddogma/rote-learning-html-css/manuscript/css.md

 ## at-Rules

-Memorize the CSS at-rules, to explore additional ways of styling documents and web apps.
+Memorize the CSS at-rules, to explore additional ways of styling documents and apps.

 * `@annotation`
 * `@character-variant`